Common Names: Red Raspberry, Wild Raspberry

-Though red raspberry does have an affinity to women, it also supports fertility and prostate health in men.
+Though red raspberry has an affinity to the female reproductive system, it also supports fertility and prostate health in men.

 Like many members in the rosaceae family its mildly astringent properties are helpful in relieving diarrhea and other loose conditions.
 It can ease mouth problems such as ulcers, bleeding gums and inflammation.
 Red raspberry leaf can be used interchangeably with strawberry and blackberry leaves.

 Harvest the young healthy leaves before the plant has bloomed (avoid stripping the plant of all leaves) after the dew has dried and before the sun is hot to preserve the oils and flavor.
 Wear gloves and use clippers to avoid contact with thorns.
 Dry slowly in a well-ventilated area to ensure proper preservation of the properties.

 - Hoffman, David.
 The Complete Herbs Sourcebook.
 New York, NY: Skyhorse Publishing Inc; 2016

 - Popham, Sajah.
 Alchemical Herbalism Course.
 School of Evolutionary Herbalism.
 Lecture Notes; 2020

 - Sinadinos, Christa.
 Northwest School for Botanical Studies.
 Lecture Notes; 2014

 - Sinadinos, Christa.
 The Essential Guide to Western Botanical Medicine.
 Fieldbrook, CA; 2020

 - Michael.
 The Way of Herbs.
 New York, NY: Pocket Books; 1998